 From our own market research, Wise provides one of the best exchange rates when amounts are below $7000 USD.

-For comparison with others we recommend starting with their fee calculator and see for yourself what they charge.
-(Perhaps write it down so you can compare in a moment)
+For the best comparison we recommend starting with their fee calculator (opens new tab) and see for yourself what they charge.
+Perhaps write it down so you can compare with others we will discuss in a moment.

-We have found, in terms of fees, they’re always low and transparent as well.
+We have found, in terms of fees, they’re always low and transparent.

 Fees depend on the amount, currency, and payment method.

 Other fees include a low flat fee + a percentage fee based on the amount and currency (For example, the flat fee is about $0.90 USD for amounts below $7000 USD and the percentage fee ranges between 0.35%-1.5%).